 To make this recipe more diet-friendly…

-- To lower the sodium, total fat, and cholesterol, use a non-fat mozzarella cheese and a butter alternative.
+- To lower the sodium, total fat, and cholesterol, use non-fat mozzarella cheese and a butter alternative or omit the butter.

 - To help lower the cholesterol and fat you could use less fat in your ground venison.
 This recipe was calculated using 80/20 ground venison burger.